 2. Distribution Trays

 Distribution trays in the hydrotreating reactors are provided at the top of each catalyst bed as a final element of the distribution.
 In addition, they provide an opportunity for mixing the liquid and vapors.
-Numerous designs of distributions trays had been developed over the years which include Sieve or perforated trays, Bubble cap trays, Chimney trays, and Vapour Lift Trays (VLT).
+Numerous designs of distribution trays had been developed over the years which include Sieve or perforated trays, Bubble cap trays, Chimney trays, and Vapour Lift Trays (VLT).

 a.
 Sieve Trays or Perforated Trays